etcgroup/text-prizm/docs/didi/comp.md

 * 200: The body contains the updated machine.
 * 400: The body contains an error message.
 * 404: The body contains an error message.

+## Availability

+### Declare machine available: `POST /available/`

+Parameters:
+* `location` - a location of a machine
+* `locations` - a list of locations of machines
+* Either `location` or `locations` must be supplied, and must specify machines

+Response
+* 200: body contains updated machine
+* 400: if neither location nor locations is provided
+* 404: if location or locations specify nonexistent machines

+### Declare machine busy: `POST /busy/`

+Parameters:
+* `location` - a location of a machine
+* `locations` - a list of locations of machines
+* Either `location` or `locations` must be supplied, and must specify machines

+Response
+* 200: body contains updated machine
+* 400: if neither location nor locations is provided
+* 404: if location or locations specify nonexistent machines